 61. Travel in a sleeper car on an overnight train journey.
 Not only are you combining the cost of travel with an accommodation for the night but you “gained” a day for sightseeing.

 62. Read travel novels about where you’re traveling to before you get there.
 You will gain insights on the history and culture of your destination which will make your visit more worthwhile.
+Here’s a great list of travel books to get you started.

 63. Enjoy the moment.